Install Linkerd Service Mesh in RancherDesktop Cluster

 Install Linkerd in RancherDesktop cluster

-.
-Will be only focusing on how we can manually and automatically inject linkerd-proxy
+In this blog will demonstrate setting up Linkerd service mesh in RancherDesktop.
+Will be only focusing on how we can manually and automatically inject linkerd-proxy to each container as sidecar.

 Pre-requsities: